 You should contact your current supplier first of all – it supplies your energy and will be better placed to help you with any issues.

-When you join MSE Autoswitch, there's a few things we can help with, and some things you'll still need to do.
+When you join Pick Me A Tariff, there are a few things we can help with, and some things you'll still need to do.

 What we will do:

 - Send your switch application to your provider.

 - Let you know how your switch is progressing, when it completes, or if there's a problem.

 - Provide online support for any issues you have throughout the switching process.

 - Pay cashback once we get confirmation from the provider that your switch has gone through (see our Cashback T&Cs).